pythonanywhere/help_pages/articles/index.md

 We also have a page that lists books and courses the people have recommended to us [here](/pages/Learning).

-The help pages have the following sections -- hopefully you can jump straight to one that describes what you're looking for help with!
+The help pages below have the following sections -- hopefully you can jump straight to one that describes what you're looking for help with!

 [TOC]